-Probation Department
+Probation/Diversion Department

-The Probation Department of the Juvenile Division of the Common Pleas Court of Holmes County is a very active department, consisting of a Chief of Probation, two Probation/Diversion Managers and a Probation/Diversion Services Secretary.
-All probation managers have caseloads assigned to them in which they are actively involved.
+The Probation/Diversion Department of the Court of Common Pleas, Juvenile Division, of Holmes County is an active department, consisting of a Chief of Probation, two (2) Probation/Diversion Managers and a Probation/Diversion Services Secretary.
+All managers have caseloads assigned to them in which they are actively involved.
 Additionally, all managers have the following required duties: